leopardcat/OSVAuto/README.md

 del_attrib rewrite for TCBNode_P_def
 ```

+The above expansion of function definitions are applied to the input proof obligation, the relevant equality theorems are not added into Z3.
+For example, the rewrite rules of the recursive function `length` is applied only if expressions of the form `length(nil)` and `length(cons(i, xs2))` appears explicitly in the proof obligation.
+We use the following heuristic for adding equality rules to Z3: for each defined function that appears in the simplified form of the proof obligation, we add the definition of that function with appropriately instantiated type parameters.
+For example, if `length(xs)` appears in the simplified proof obligation, where `xs` has type `List<int32u>`, then the rewrite rules `length.simps_1<int32u>` and `length.simps_2<int32u>` are added.

 ### Reduction of switch expressions

 In OSVAuto, we allow very general kinds of patterns in switch statements.
 The patterns can include: wildcards, variables, constants, datatype constructors, structure literals, and tuples.
 Before encoding into SMT, we first reduce the switch expression into a *standard* form, where each case is either a constructor applied to variables or the default case.